hithja/Apple-Emoji-Linux-Guide/README.md

 # Apple Emoji on GNOME 49
-This is guide how to download Apple Emoji on GNOME 49
+This is a guide how to download Apple Emoji on GNOME 49

 ### 1. Install Apple Emoji Font
 You can install any.
 I prefer to use [Apple Emoji for Linux](https://github.com/samuelngs/apple-emoji-linux).